mutant-remix/mrxbuilder/docs/input-manifest.md

 - `shortcodes`: list of shortcodes
 - `tags`: used in targets to select which emojis to include in that target
 - `src`: path to the svg file, relative to the manifest file
-- `colormaps` create multiple emoji entries, one for each colormap. `%label`, `%shortcode` and `%codepoint` will be replaced, and the svg will be recolored with the colormap's entries.
+- `colormaps` create multiple emoji entries, one for each colormap. `%label`, `%shortcode`, `%codepoint`, `%description` will be replaced, and the svg will be recolored with the colormap's entries.

 > If emojis have overlapping tags, they can't have overlapping names and labels